-The second exhortation is: embrace the flesh.
-This also helps our perspective, but needs a clarification.
-There is a way, and it is the primary way, that the New Testament talks about the flesh where the “flesh” represents the sinful pull in all of us.
+The primary way that the New Testament talks about the flesh is where the “flesh” represents the sinful pull in all of us.
 The lust of the flesh, the works of the flesh, the flesh as enemy of the Spirit is most definitely not what we should embrace.

-But “flesh” in those respects is not referring to material, not the muscles and nerves and blood and bones, which is also the flesh.
-This is the flesh that Jesus took at (what we celebrate as) Christmas yet without sin (Hebrews 4:15).
+But “flesh” in those respects is not referring to the matter, not the muscles and nerves and blood and bones, which is also the flesh.
+The physical flesh is the flesh that Jesus took at (what we celebrate as) Christmas.
+Though He shared our weaknesses and faced temptations as a man, He did so yet without sin (Hebrews 4:15).
 If God created that flesh and also clothed Himself with it, it can’t be all bad.

 The incarnation also shows that God identifies with human flesh.
 God, in the Word, became like us.
 “Since the children share in flesh and blood, he himself partook of the same things” (Hebrew 2:14).
 He took on our form, with the physical limits and needs and in every other respect.
 Christmas truth means that we don’t have to escape the flesh to please God.